mintproject/dame_cli/docs/usage.md

 # Usage

-DAME was designed to test and run the different models available for execution in the [MINT model catalog](https://models.mint.isi.edu).
+DAME was designed to test and run the different models available for execution in [MINT](https://models.mint.isi.edu).
 We distinguish [model configurations](https://mintproject.readthedocs.io/en/latest/modelcatalog/#model-configuration), which allow for users to select the files needed in the execution; and  [model configuration setups](https://mintproject.readthedocs.io/en/latest/modelcatalog/#model-configuration-setup), which are already prepared with default files and parameters to run.

 !!! warning
     DAME will download the Docker images and files required for each execution.
 This may take a while if the files or Docker image selected have a considerable size.

-## DAME options
+## DAME Commands

 Type: `dame --help` to show the list of available commands:
 ```bash